 Instead of making demands, lead by example – and instead of giving instructions, share techniques.
 If you identify a problem between two or more members of staff, don’t intervene by solving the problem yourself, but rather try to arbitrate and help them to solve the issue together.

 You can also help prevent problems arising by encouraging your staff to give each other feedback when appropriate.

-This new guide to giving negative feedback by Headway Capital breaks the process into 12 easy to follow steps.
+This new guide to giving negative feedback by headwaycapital.com breaks the process into 12 easy to follow steps.
 Integrate it into your office workflow, and you will soon sense your entire team flourishing together.

 About the author: John Cole is a digital nomad and freelance writer.
-Specialising in leadership, digital media and personal growth, his passions include world cinema and biscuits.
-A native Englishman, he is always on the move, but can most commonly be spotted in Norway, the UK and the Balkans.
+Specializing in leadership, digital media, and personal growth, his passions include world cinema and biscuits.
+A native Englishman, he is always on the move, but can most commonly be spotted in Norway, the UK, and the Balkans.